Hi, there #

 I tend to get reflective when asked “where are you from” because it’s a long and confusing story.
 But here is a TL;DR:

 I was born in Milan in 1994, but due to Jus sanguinis, I ended up having my father’s German citizenship.
 Years later after moving around Italy and Germany, we moved to south of Brazil, where we lived for 3 years before my parents got divorced.
 My mother moved to Amsterdam, myself, my sister, stepmother, and father moved to Sark.
 Two years later, we moved to Portugal and then back to England, but this time, London.
 I later moved in with my mother a year later to Amsterdam, where I lived most of my teenage years.
-I later moved to Brazil my Bachelor in Computer Science.
+I later moved to Brazil for studying my Bachelor in Computer Science.

 If you want to know more about my professional career, you can get my CV here.